CriticalMoments/CMSaasStarter/README.md

 ## Deploy

-We have two documented options for deploying SaaS Starter: Cloudflare Pages and Vercel.
+We document the process of deploying SaaS Starter on Cloudflare Pages.
 However, it can be hosted anywhere you can host a SvelteKit app.

 Our [official demo](https://saasstarter.work) is hosted on Cloudflare Pages, and deployed each time the main branch is updated.